 Shelter WA has joined forces with the Everybody’s Home campaign to highlight the importance of fixing Australia’s broken housing system.

-From people wanting to buy their first house, to others struggling to just find a safe and secure roof over their heads, it’s clear that the system isn’t working for everyone.
+From people wanting to buy their very first house, to others struggling to just find a safe and affordable roof over their heads, it’s clear that the system just isn’t working for everyone.

 Shelter WA Chairman Mark Glasson with Dr Anne Aly MP Member for Cowan